 Block your calendar or agree as a team to no emails, calls or hangouts when you need guilt-free, uninterrupted time to renew, including on evenings and weekends.
 And, unapologetically stick to your plan!

 Incorporate 25-, 60- or 90-minute work sprints into your week to focus on a client project, learn something new or check off that item on your to-do list that's been lingering for a few weeks.
 Close your inbox and shut off notifications so you can focus on the task at hand more easily.

+is your personal compass and source of motivation, inspiration and meaning in and outside of work, aligned with your individual core values and purpose.
 Improve your spiritual well-being with these individual, team and quick win habits.

 Put the most important tasks for your day on your calendar.
 By doing this, you’re more likely to actually spend time doing what’s important to you.
 Block time for activities, such as diving into a new podcast to learn something new, calling that friend or colleague you’ve been meaning to connect with or reflecting on how to achieve your personal and professional goals.
 Use reminders like your phone alarm or calendar reminders to hold yourself accountable.
 Invite a coworker or friend to do the same for greater accountability.